mgrl39/mgrl39/README.md

 ```shell
 bash -c "$(wget -qO- doncom.me/francinette-sgoinfre.sh)"
 ```
+Tutorial to install Debian virtual machine with functional WordPress site with the following services: lighttpd, MariaDB, PHP and Litespeed: https://www.doncom.me/Born2BeRoot
 <!--
 **mgrl39/mgrl39** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.